 The film gets extra points for the following –

-- Bale wears a really cool watch and I still have my own copy of it.
+- Bale wears a really cool watch, a version of which I still own.

 - There is a cute dog.

 - DuPont says “cooly” in a very odd way whilst Preston says “If I was gonna shoot you, I’d shoot you in the face”.